cockroachdb/docs/v22.1/cost-based-optimizer.md

 - [`UPSERT`](upsert.html)
 - [`DELETE`](delete.html)

-The optimizer can cache statements if they are:
+The optimizer can use cached plans if they are:

 - Prepared statements.
 - Non-prepared statements using identical constant values.